 Don't forget to include a hand-operated can opener, scissors and a knife for opening foods in foil or plastic pouches.
 Add disposable plates, cups and utensils, too.

-Be sure to date items and make a list of dates that items need to be rotated out.
+Be sure to date items and make a list of dates when items need to be rotated out.
 Canned foods can last two years, but for best quality, use them within one year, Andress said.

 Powdered milk may be stored 12 to 24 months.
 Use most other foods within one year, or rotate them out.
 Over time, replace any rusty, leaky, dented or bulging food cans.